cslarsen/stack-machine/README.md

       ; stop program
       halt

 Notice the use of the `HALT` instruction to stop the program.
-Earlier versions had no such operation.
-Back then, an idiom to halt the machine was to just loop forever:

-    do-nothing: &do-nothing JMP

 Multiplication and core library
 -------------------------------

 I've implemented a multiplication function in the core library in `tests/core.src`:

     mul:            ; ( a b -- (a*b) )
       mul-res: nop  ; placeholder for result